grafana/k6-cloud-openapi-client-go/README.md

 Once you have the `openapi-generator` installed, the first step is to retrieve the schema, in case the `schema.yaml` file stored in the repository is no longer up-to-date.

-You can download it from: https://admin-dev-us-east-0.grafana-dev.net/directory-k6-cloud/openapi.
+You can download it from: https://api.k6.io/cloud/v6/openapi.

-Alternatively, you can use the one stored in the API's repository: https://github.com/grafana/k6-cloud-general-api/tree/main/openapi.

 ### Generate the client